EasyPost/shentry/README.md

 It reads its configuration from the environment variable `$SHELL_SENTRY_DSN` and, if such a variable is found, removes it from the environment before calling the wrapped program.
+If that environment variable is not present, shentry will look for `$SENTRY_DSN` (and similarly remove it from the environment).
+If you need to use SENTRY_DSN inside your project code, make sure to set both.
-If that environment variable is not present, shentry will look for `$SENTRY_DSN`.
-If neither of the environment variables are present or btoh are empty, shentry will try to read a DSN from `/etc/shentry_dsn`.
+If neither of the environment variables are present or both are empty, shentry will try to read a DSN from `/etc/shentry_dsn`.
 If no DSN can be found, the wrapped will have normal behavior (stdout/stderr will go to their normal file descriptors, exit code will be passed through, etc).